lzim/mtl/blue/session05/s05_facilitator/mtl_session05_say.md

 - Click Save.
 We will discuss naming more next time.
 For now, just click the down arrow at the first prompt and choose "bc" (stands for base case), and Add, then click the Save button at the top.
 (We do not want to "save and reset".)
 Click Yes at the prompt.
 - Check out the Team Data Table.

-### 8. Expand the Experiments section and read the "i" information for the Team Data Table
+### 8. Expand the Experiments section and read the "i" information for the Team Data Table.

 - Open the section by clicking on the white down arrow in the right corner of the blue bar.
 - The data in this table come straight from the file we just uploaded.
 In fact, throughout the sim UI, we've used the convention that red font means "read in from team data".